North Korea, South Korea begin removing landmines along fortified border

 The deal also provides for removal of guard posts and weapons from the JSA to follow the removal of the mines, with the troops remaining there to be left unarmed.

-The JSA is the only spot along the 250km-long "demilitarised zone" (DMZ) where troops from both Koreas are face to face, and it is also staffed by United Nations troops.
+The JSA is the only spot along the 250-km (155-mile) -long "demilitarised zone" (DMZ) where troops from both Koreas are face to face, and it is also staffed by United Nations troops.

 In November 2017, North Korean troops at the JSA shot one of their soldiers defecting to the South five times.